 For the logo, a variety of symbol and type compositions were explored.
 The solution was a simplified typographic approach – rooted in history yet timeless.

-From the team behind Pops for Champagne, Bom Bolla was a Spanish-inspired Cava bar offering authentic pinxtos, montaditos and bocadillos to Chicago’s Wicker Park.
+Bom Bolla was a Spanish-inspired Cava bar offering authentic pinxtos, montaditos and bocadillos in Chicago’s Wicker Park.

-For their decor, Bom Bolla mashed motifs from Spanish art with punk music circa 1977.
+For their decor, Bom Bolla mashed motifs from modern Spanish art with punk music circa 1977.

 True story designed Bom Bolla’s brand identity including logotype, signage and website.
 In addition, True story illustrated murals of Debbie Harry and Mick Jones that were hand-painted onto the tile walls by Right-Way.
 These murals became a favorite backdrop for visitors’ selfies and Instagram pics.